How is Neuroblastoma Treated?

 - Extent of the disease

 Treatment includes a wide range of approaches.
-Depending on each child’s situation, one or more of these approaches may be used:
+Depending on individual circumstances, one or more of these approaches are used either alone or in combination:

 - Surgery to remove the primary tumor (the main or first tumor, if there are more than one)